 At present an active societal debate is going on in the Netherlands whether consumer fireworks should be banned.
 This debate follows from increasing violence directed at first aid responders, annually increasing arson and damage to public and private property.
-Out of curiosity and their interest in urban science and policy, TPM researchers Mikhail Sirenko, Trivik Verma, and Igor Nikolic decided to analyse the firefighter calls and support the debate with facts and figures.
+Researchers Mikhail Sirenko, Trivik Verma, and Igor Nikolic analysed firefighter calls to support the debate with facts and figures.

 The initial idea to visualize the changes in firefighter calls over time around the New Year’s Eve window originated from Nikolic.
-While watching the news bulletins on New Year’s Eve and hearing about the arson and damages he decided to scrape and process data to map arson incidents in The Hague, Rotterdam and Amsterdam.
+While watching the news bulletins on New Year’s Eve and hearing about the arson and damages he decided to scrape and process data to map arson incidents in The Hague, Rotterdam and Amsterdam, purely out of curiosity and interest.
 He asked statistician Sirenko and computer scientist Verma from the Computational Urban Science and Policy Lab to join him in his efforts.

 Sirenko was already familiar with scraping data: ‘Scraping is a computer technique where software is used to extract information from web pages.
 For my master’s thesis I used several open data sets such as the Dutch national emergency network P2000 to analyse the number of ambulance calls that were made during heatwaves in 2018 and 2019 in the Netherlands.
 This experience came in handy for this exercise in which I gathered data on firefighter calls from this network for the last three years.